affederaffe/MultiplayerNameChanger/README.md

 # MultiplayerNameChanger
-Simply changes your name in Beat Saber Multiplayer
+Simply change your name in Beat Saber Multiplayer